 Dietitian Cynthia Sass shares her top healthy meat substitutes, from BBQ jackfruit to meatless burgers, and the balanced ways to enjoy them.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Choosing meat substitutes

-As a nutritionist, I made the decision years ago to stop eating meat.
-And that means I've evaluated just about every meat alternative out there, and I'm pretty picky.
-As a dietitian, I don't want to eat overly processed products made with a slew of ingredients I can't pronounce.
+As a nutritionist, I made the decision years ago to stop eating meat, which means I’ve evaluated just about every meat alternative out there, and I’m pretty picky.
+As a dietitian, I don’t want to eat overly processed products made with a slew of ingredients I can’t pronounce.